rails/rails/guides/source/5_1_release_notes.md

 Rails 5.1 has support for writing Capybara tests baked in in the form of System tests.
 Now you don't have to worry about configuring Capybara and database cleaning strategies for such tests.
-Rails 5.1 provides a wrapper for running such tests in chrome with additional features such as failure screenshots.
+Rails 5.1 provides a wrapper for running tests in Chrome with additional features such as failure screenshots.

 ### Encrypted secrets